Chhaupadi and menstruation taboos

 "I believe in chhaupadi because I had one bad experience.
 When I was having one of my sons, my husband gave me buffalo milk for three days.
 On the fourth day, the buffalo had blood in its milk, so I stopped drinking it.
 We think it happened because we made God angry by drinking milk.
 We have been practicing chhaupadi for many years, and I feel that God will be angry if we stop."

 The social customs enforcing menstruation taboos

-For many women, the pressure from the local community to uphold these traditions is as important as the possible consequences that failing to practise chhaupadi might have.
-“I didn’t like to be in the chhau goth [hut] in my childhood, but I had to obey social practices,” Dhauli says.
-“I feel that for my daughter, it would be better for us to sleep in the same house, but we have to obey because society is like that.”
+For many women, girls and people who menstruate, the pressure from the local community to uphold these traditions is as important as the possible consequences that failing to practise chhaupadi might have.
+"I didn’t like to be in the chhau goth [hut] in my childhood, but I had to obey social practices," Dhauli says.
+"I feel that for my daughter, it would be better for us to sleep in the same house, but we have to obey because society is like that."

 Durga agrees: "I have to practise it just because of the social pressure.
 If I didn’t practice it, I would be alone from the community."